 Something that Sally’s List will always do, is be honest with you.
 Sometimes it’s not the right time, and that’s ok.
 We still want to talk to you.

-Many men lawmakers are also the sole income for their households.
-However, if finances is something you are worried about, let’s talk about it.
+Many male lawmakers are also the sole income for their households.
+However, if finances are something you are worried about, let’s talk.
 You don’t have to be independently wealthy to run for office.

 Sally’s List will help you identify what you do have and connect you with what you don’t.
 If we can’t do it, we find someone who can!